PandasThumb/pandasthumb.github.io/_posts/2025/HappybirthdayLamarck.md

 <!--more-->

-George-Louis Leclerc, Comte de Buffon (1707-1788) was a sometime-aristocrat who was interested in many scientific and mathematical questions.
+Georges-Louis Leclerc, Comte de Buffon (1707-1788) was a sometime-aristocrat who was interested in many scientific and mathematical questions.
 Among other investigations, he had his employees measure the rate of cooling of a metal sphere after it was taken out of a furnace, and from this estimated the age of the Earth as almost 75,000 years.
 This is much